Put away

 WotD: Put away

-As you can probably guess put away is a phrasal verb, and it means to, well, putting something somewhere.
+As you can probably guess, put away is a phrasal verb, meaning putting something somewhere.

 This phrasal verb has various meanings.

-It can mean to store something after you have used it as in we teach our children to put away their toys before they go to bed.
+It can mean storing something after you have used it, as we teach our children to put away their toys before they go to bed.

 It could also mean to eat or drink something.